 Flying ants vs. termites: What to look for

 Many people wonder about the difference between flying ants vs termites because both insects look very similar.
-Flying carpenter ants, though, have a pinched waist, three distinct body sections, curved ("elbowed") antennae, and two sets of differently sized wings that are pointed: large front wings and smaller back wings.
+Flying carpenter ants with wings, though, have a pinched waist, three distinct body sections, curved ("elbowed") antennae, and two sets of differently sized wings that are pointed: large front wings and smaller back wings.

 Winged termites, also called swarmers, have straight antennae that are shorter than an ant's and look like they are made out of a bunch of tiny balls.
-Termites also have a straight, waistless body, and two sets of wings that are equal in length, rounded on the ends, and twice the size of its body.
+Termites also have a straight, waistless body, and two sets of wings that are equal in length, rounded on the ends, and twice the size of their body.
 Termites fly (or swarm) in the spring when it's warm and rainy, while ants fly during the summer.
-When ant and termite swarmers mate, they lose their wings.
+When ant looking bugs with wings and termite swarmers mate, they lose their wings.

 Flying Ants vs. Termites: Damage

-The damage that ants and termites leave behind can look alike at first glance, though there are some distinct differences that can be difficult to notice unless you know what to look for.
+The damage that bugs that look like ants with wings and termites leave behind can look alike at first glance, though there are some distinct differences that can be difficult to notice unless you know what to look for.
 Here are a few things that can help you determine which pest is bugging you:

 Flying ants